 Section 303(d) of the Clean Water Act (CWA) requires that every two years each State submit to the United States Environmental Protection Agency (EPA) a list of rivers, lakes and reservoirs in the State for which pollution control or requirements have failed to provide for water quality.
-The CVRWQCB and State Water Resources Control Board (SWRCB) work together to research and update the list for the Central Valley region of California.
-Based on a review of this list and its associated Total Maximum Daily Load (TMDL) Priority Schedule, in the Project Vicinity, USACE's Englebright Reservoir has been identified by the SWRCB as CWA §303(d) State Impaired for mercury; and Deer Creek, a tributary to the Yuba River, has been identified as impaired for pH (SWRCB 2006).
-However, there are currently no approved TMDL plans for the Yuba River.
+The CVRWQCB and SWRCB work together to research and update the list for the Central Valley region of California.
+Based on a review of this list and its associated Total Maximum Daily Load (TMDL) Priority Schedule, in the Project Vicinity, New Bullards Bar Reservoir, the Middle Yuba River from Bear Creek to the North Yuba River, the North Fork Yuba River from New Bullards Bar Dam to Englebright Reservoir, the South Yuba River from Lake Spaulding to USACE's Englebright Reservoir, Englebright Reservoir, and the Lower Yuba River from Englebright Reservoir to the Feather have been identified by the SWRCB as CWA §303(d) State Impaired for mercury and Deer Creek, a tributary to the Yuba River, has been identified as impaired for pH (SWRCB 2010).
+TMDL development for these waterbodies is scheduled to be complete by 2019 or 2021; however, there are currently no approved TMDL plans for the Yuba River.